ytaratynova/ytaratynova/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m a junior front end developer... so I'm brave enough to try something new
+- 🔭 I’m a junior frontend developer... so I'm brave enough to try something new
 - 🌱 I’ve got a master degree in applied mathematics... so I'm very smart
 - ⚡ I have 5-year experience as a data analyst... so I can count well
 - 😄 I love chocolate and forget-me-nots... these girls )))